gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 For this example, the
 test statistic for *Treatment* follows an $F(3, 93)$-distribution under the null hypothesis.
 The observed test statistic has a value of 1.74, generating a p-value of 0.164.
-So we would fail to reject the null hypothesis and conclude that there is little to no evidence to support the conclusion of some difference in y-intercepts between the *treatment* groups, in a model with *du1*, in the population.
-We could interpret this in the fashion we used initially in MLR by stating this result as: there is little to no evidence of a difference in the mean *du2* for the *Treatment* groups after controlling for *du1*.
+So we would find weak evidence against the null hypothesis and so does not suggest some difference in y-intercepts between the *treatment* groups, in a model with *du1*, in the population.
+We could interpret this in the fashion we used initially in MLR by stating this result as: there is little evidence against the null hypothesis of no difference in the mean *du2* for the *Treatment* groups after controlling for *du1*.